Forestmb/power-league/README.md

 to the `server_args` variable in `server.conf`.

     Usage of ./power-league:
         -address=":8080": Address to listen for incoming connections.
         -alsologtostderr=false: log to standard error as well as files -baseContext="/power-rankings": Root context of the server.
         -clientKey="": Required client OAuth key.
 See http://developer.yahoo.com/fantasysports/guide/GettingStarted.html for more information
         -clientSecret="": Required client OAuth secret.
 See http://developer.yahoo.com/fantasysports/guide/GettingStarted.html for more information
         -cookieAuthKey="": Authentication key for cookie store.
 By default uses a randomly generated key.
         -cookieEncryptionKey="": Encryption key for cookie store.
 By default uses a randomly generated key.
         -log_backtrace_at=:0: when logging hits line file:N, emit a stack trace -log_dir="": If non-empty, write log files in this directory -logtostderr=false: log to standard error instead of files -minimizeAPICalls=false: Minimize calls to the Yahoo Fantasy Sports API.
 If enabled, it will lower the risk of being throttled but will result in a higher average page load time.
         -static="static": Directory to access static files
-      -stderrthreshold=0: logs at or above this threshold go to stderr -trackingID="": Google Analytics tracking ID.
+        -stderrthreshold=0: logs at or above this threshold go to stderr -totalCacheSize=1000: Maximum number of responses that well be cached across all users.
+        -trackingID="": Google Analytics tracking ID.
 If blank, tracking will not be activated -userCacheDurationSeconds=21600: Maximum duration user data will be cached, in seconds.
 Defaults to six hours -v=0: log level for V logs
         -vmodule=: comma-separated list of pattern=N settings for file-filtered logging